v-chai/tic-tac-toe-solver/README.md

 The SuperComputerPlayer class relies on a TicTacToeNode class that I coded to create a tree node for every game board as well as nodes for all possible next moves from that board (all child nodes).

 The TicTacToe class was provided.
+It contains the main board and game logic.